 Murchison Falls National Park is the largest national park in Uganda covering the surface area of 3,840km2.It was gazetted as a game reserve first in 1926 and was upgraded into a national park in 1952.
-This is one of the most popular destinations in Uganda and many travelers do not miss visiting these national parks.
+This is one of the most popular destinations in Uganda and many travelers do not miss visiting Uganda’s national parks.

 The park lies at the northern end of the Albertine Rift Valley, where the sweeping Bunyoro escarpment tumbles into vast, palm-dotted savanna.
 It hosts over 76 species of mammals and 451 bird species.
 The park is bisected by the Victoria Nile thus creating the northern bank and the southern bank.
 The northern bank section of the park contains savanna and Borassus palms, acacia trees and riverine woodland.
 The south is dominated by woodland and forest patches.